camunda-community-hub/camunda-7-community-helm/charts/camunda-bpm-platform/README.md

 ```

-Otherwise, you may use an external database, but without an managed database.
-In this case, do not specify `tags.managed-*` paramenters and you should create the secret by yourself.
+Otherwise, you may use an external database, but without a managed database.
+In this case, do not specify `tags.managed-*` parameters and you should create the secret by yourself.

 Here is an example to use PostgreSQL as an external database, without any managed installation.